SHUBHAMAGRAWAL9414/TinyLink/DEPLOYMENT.md

    - Start command: `npm start`
 3. Environment variables
    - Add the variables from `backend/.env.example`:
       - `PORT` — typically left empty for Render (Render supplies a port via $PORT)
       - `BASE_URL` — the full URL Render assigns to your service (e.g., `https://your-backend.onrender.com`)
-     - `DATABASE_FILE` — e.g., `./data/tinylink.db`
       - `NODE_ENV=production`
-   - Ensure you create the `data/` directory or configure a persistent disk (see below)
 4. Database persistence
-   - This project now uses MongoDB (Atlas or self-hosted) as the primary data store.
-The legacy SQLite `data/` folder has been removed from the repository and is intentionally ignored by `.gitignore` to avoid accidental commits of binary DB files.
+   - This project uses MongoDB (Atlas or self-hosted) as the primary data store.
+The legacy SQLite `data/` folder and `.db` artifacts have been removed from the repository to avoid confusion.
-   - If you previously relied on the SQLite file, migrate your data to MongoDB before removing local artifacts.
+   - If you previously relied on a local SQLite file, migrate your data to MongoDB before removing local artifacts.
 5. Deploy and verify
    - Deploy the service and copy the public URL.
 Use this value as `BASE_URL` and for the frontend's `VITE_API_BASE`.